|Nutritional Guidelines (per serving)|

-The Steamed Marmalade Sponge Pudding recipe is an excellent representative of what is great about great British puddings; it is moist, warm, sticky, nurturing and heaped with nostalgia and childhood memories.
-Using marmalade in the pudding brings an incredible depth of flavour, use homemade, or even a jar of shop bought works well.
-The marmalade brings more than flavour, I may add, it adds a lovely stickiness to the pudding as well.
+The steamed marmalade sponge pudding recipe is an excellent representative of what is great about great British puddings; it is moist, warm, sticky, nurturing and heaped with nostalgia and childhood memories.
+Using marmalade in the pudding brings an incredible depth of flavor, use homemade, or even a jar of shop bought works well.
+The marmalade brings more than flavor, we may add, it adds a lovely stickiness to the pudding as well.

 The pudding is easy to make.
 However, it needs planning as the pudding as it requires steaming for a minimum of 1½ hours.
 Once the pudding on to steam, little else is needed except to check frequently that the water has not boiled dry.